 Well, although it’s discouraging, there are usually some good reasons why you’re not losing weight – or why you keep putting it on.

-1 Health foods.
 It’s healthy so you can eat lots of it.
 Erm, no. Unfortunately, these foods follow the same rules as regular foods.
-Organic and low-fat products still contain calories that need to be burned off.
+Organic and low-fat products still contain calories that you need to burn off.

 Dr. Brian Wansink, author of Mindless Eating stated, “People given low-fat granola ate 35% more than people who thought they were eating regular granola.”
 A calorie is a calorie is a calorie and eating too much of almost anything can cause your jeans to feel snug.